Mean, Median, Mode Calculator

 - All data points should contribute equally to the result

-- Example: Average test scores in a normally distributed class
+- Example: Average test scores in a normally distributed class.
+For grade tracking and GPA calculations, check out GradeWise.

 - Your data has outliers or is skewed